a-flyleaf/a-flyleaf.github.io/_posts/2023-08-20-bottleneck.md

 I am extremely on the fence about whether to (re-)incorporate the scribble background on pages like this....
 I coded it out for a reason on those interim blog posts, because even if it's Peak Minimalism Hell, I *do* like the cleaner look, dangit.
 But I don't *not* miss the splash of color.... 🤔

 *Eh,* something to futz over later.
 That and the projects page.
-And the shriblets, I miiight turn that into a repo and also figure out a way to link random pages I've accumulated in not-main-site folders for code testing, bcause they *do* exist and are kinda just buried wherever and I Must Document Everything. *And* the ["miscellaneous things I want to do at some point" from January](eleven#miscellaneous-things-i-want-to-do-at-some-point) still moooostly stands, and so basically, \*explodes\*
+And the shriblets, I miiight turn that into a repo and also figure out a way to link random pages I've accumulated in not-main-site folders for code testing, bcause they *do* exist and are kinda just buried wherever and I Must Document Everything. *And* the ["miscellaneous things I want to do at some point" from January](eleven#miscellaneous-things-i-want-to-do-at-some-point) still moooostly stands, and so basically, <i>\*explodes\*</i>

----actually fuck it new to-do list while I'm here:
+---actually fuck it new to-do list while I'm here:<a id="todo"></a>
 - main site (you are here):
 	- ~~new homepage + plaintext layout~~
 	- do Something about that giant unholy not-March post